 Why collaborate?

 - We are facing some very significant challenges.
 These include widening health inequalities, rising demand, pressure on quality and safety, staffing shortages, the wellbeing of our colleagues, and funding.
-These are well documented and have been exacerbated by the COVID-19 pandemic.

 - We must address these challenges with urgency.